rydaws/CollectionBot/README.md

 - Shmoins are the currency you use to purchase items from the shop.
 - To earn Shmoins, catch Monsters.
 The better the rarity of Monster, the better the Shmoin payout is.

+## Roadmap

+- Quests - The bread and butter of Collection Corp.
+Users will be able to send their Monsters out on timed quests to level them up.
+Upon completion, Monsters will gain experience points and items that they bring back to their trainer

+- Optimizations